tzrikka/thrippy/docs/github/github-webhook.md

 This link template defines **only** a webhook, without outbound API access.

-This can be any type of GitHub webhook (app, organization, repository, GitHub Marketplace, or GitHub Sponsors), using any type of payload (JSON or web form).
+This can be for any type of GitHub event (app, organization, repository, GitHub Marketplace, or GitHub Sponsors), using any type of payload (JSON or web form).

 1. Create the link